OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-06.md

 ## Judges 6:39

-Then Gideon said to God, “Do not be angry with me.
+Then Gideon said to God, “Please do not be angry with me.
 Let me make just one more request.
-Allow me one more test with the fleece, but this time make the fleece dry and let the ground be covered with dew.”
+Allow me one more test with the fleece, but this time let the fleece remain dry and let the ground be covered with dew.”

 ## Judges 6:40

-That night God did so.
+That night God did as requested.
 Only the fleece was dry; all the ground was covered with dew.